 Emily N. Litzinger

-Emily was included in "20 People to Know: Law" for 2015 by Louisville Business Journal.
-She was also listed in Kentucky Super Lawyers - Rising Stars in 2015.
+- Emily was included in “20 People to Know: Law” by the Louisville Business Journal.

 - Represented a mortgage company in an individual and collective action based on breach of contract and misclassification of mortgage loan officers as exempt under the Fair Labor Standards Act.
 Partial summary judgment was granted in favor of the company to enforce the provisions of a mandatory arbitration.
 Shortly thereafter, the case settled.